vfr750y/stock-dashboard/upgrade.md

 ```

-2. Database Migration (PostgreSQL Schema)Because fresh produce data is highly structured, a relational SQL database is a much better fit than a NoSQL alternative (like Firebase Firestore), saving you from handling messy data-type conversions on the client side.You will drop localStorage and initialize a PostgreSQL table named products inside the Supabase console using this schema:
+# 2. Database Migration (PostgreSQL Schema)

+Because fresh produce data is highly structured, a relational SQL database is a much better fit than a NoSQL alternative (like Firebase Firestore), saving you from handling messy data-type conversions on the client side.You will drop localStorage and initialize a PostgreSQL table named products inside the Supabase console using this schema:

 ```sql
 SQLcreate table products (